 These statements are overblown.
 Technology has been displacing jobs for over 100 years whether it’s automating farm work, reducing the need for dock workers or replacing petrol station employees with computerised pumps.
 Jobs and industries have disappeared, but employment has grown as technology births new industries and jobs.

 What’s different in the digital age, however, is how quickly and widespread this is happening.
 For the first time jobs previously thought immune to automation - lawyers, doctors and even digital professions such as programmers and digital marketers – are at risk.
 Everyone, regardless of profession and the type of work, needs to put in the work to keep up.

 Reports point towards many new jobs and industries being created over the next few decades.
 But to be able to take advantage of these opportunities, it means that everybody will have to continue learning and adapting by default.
 And if the current digital skills gap tells us anything, it’s that this is unlikely to happen.

 For the majority of us, our jobs and careers are likely to change multiple times over the next 30 years and beyond.
 If we don’t change too, we’re likely to be out of a job.
 And possibly sooner than we expect.

 The answer is straight-forward (but not necessarily easy).
 To keep your career safe, you do two things:

 1. Refresh your skillset so it's up-to-date with the digital knowledge and skills needed today.

 2. Train yourself to be a 'lifelong learner' so no matter how things change (because they will), you'll be able to change with them.

-I'll do away with the doom and gloom in my next article and explain exactly how to go about doing those two things.
-There is hope!
 The internet and the growth of e-learning and training companies has meant there has never been a better or easier time to retrain, learn new skills and completely change career paths.
 Things are changing, but it’s possible for you to change with them.